The College Drinking Culture

 The misuse of alcohol is a cause or contributing factor in many academic, emotional, social, physical and legal problems for undergraduate students nationwide, and Loyola is no exception.
 While most students at Loyola use alcohol in moderation or not at all, a significant minority of students report drinking in ways that put them and others at greater risk for alcohol-related harms.

 Loyola University Chicago is concerned about the negative consequences of high-risk drinking for the drinker, friends, roommates, classmates and community neighbors alike.
 "Choice.
 Control.
-Character.
-Making decisions about drinking" is Loyola's initiative to prevent or reduce harm from alcohol to the individual user and the community.
+Character." is Loyola's initiative to prevent or reduce harm from alcohol to the individual user and the community.
 It includes prevention education, interventions, and environmental strategies that support students in making informed, safe and responsible decisions about alcohol.

 What You Can Do